 Employment Outlook and Salary Information

-While the U.S. Bureau of Labor Statistics doesn't provide job outlook information on renewable energy careers, O*Net Online listed that energy engineers were projected to see a median annual wage of $92,030 in May 2012.
-Additionally, energy auditors or consultants were projected to see median wages of $65,120 in 2012.
+While the U.S. Bureau of Labor Statistics doesn't provide job outlook information on renewable energy careers, O*Net Online reported that energy engineers earned median annual wage of $95,900 in 2015.
+Energy auditors earned a median annual wage of $68,170 in 2015.

 Continuing Education and Certification Information